Demoder/demoder.planetmapviewer/Demoder.PlanetMapViewer/Readme.txt

       This mode allows for a much smaller window size than the other modes.
 You may still maximize the window to cover a full screen, if you wish.

 Changelog
+   2013-03-02: v1.2.4, several reliability improvements, and compatibility with 18.6.0.
+   2012-11-26: v1.2.3, this release fixes an issue where PMV would stop tracking characters properly when you used 'quit to login'.
-   2012-06-12: v1.2, several new features and compatibility with Anarchy Online 18.5.0.
-See http://redmine.demoder.me/projects/pmv/wiki/Release_12 for more information.
+   2012-06-12: v1.2.2, several new features and compatibility with Anarchy Online 18.5.0.
+See http://forums.anarchy-online.com/showpost.php?p=6069502&postcount=27 for more information.
    2012-03-27: v1.0, initial release.

 Credits